djeada/Databases-Notes/notes/06_distributed_databases/07_eventual_consistency.md

 #### Example of Update Propagation:

-- **Step 1:** A user updates their profile picture on a social media platform.
+1. A user updates their profile picture on a social media platform.
-- **Step 2:** The update is saved on one server (Node A).
+2. The update is saved on one server (Node A).
-- **Step 3:** Node A asynchronously replicates the change to other servers (Nodes B and C).
+3. Node A asynchronously replicates the change to other servers (Nodes B and C).
-- **Step 4:** Friends accessing the user's profile through different nodes might see the old picture until the update reaches those nodes.
+4. Friends accessing the user's profile through different nodes might see the old picture until the update reaches those nodes.
-- **Step 5:** Eventually, all nodes reflect the new profile picture.
+5. Eventually, all nodes reflect the new profile picture.

 ### Trade-offs of Eventual Consistency